The Large Hadron-Electron Collider at the HL-LHC: Nuclear diffraction Anna Stasto, Paul Newman

-The model in~\cite{Frankfurt:2011cs} employs Gribov inelastic shadowing~\cite{Gribov:1968jf} which relates diffraction in $ep$ to nuclear shadowing for total and diffractive $e$A cross sections.
-It assumes that the nuclear wave function squared can be approximated by the product of one-nucleon densities, neglects the $t$-dependence of the diffractive $\gamma^*$-nucleon amplitude compared to the nuclear form factor, introduces a real part in the amplitudes~\cite{Gribov:1968uy}, and considers the colour fluctuation formalism for the inelastic intermediate nucleon states~\cite{Frankfurt:1994hf}.
-There are two variants of the model, named H and L, corresponding to different strengths of the colour fluctuations, giving rise to larger and smaller probabilities for diffraction in nuclei with respect to that in proton, respectively.
-Results from both model versions are shown in Figs.~\ref{fig:ratio_Pb-e60} and \ref{fig:sigred_Pb7e60}.
+we show in Fig.~\ref{fig:ratio_Pb-e60} the results for $F_{2}^{D(3)}$ and $F_{L}^{D(3)}$ from the FGS models~\cite{Frankfurt:2011cs}.
+These models are based on Gribov inelastic shadowing~\cite{Gribov:1968jf} which relates diffraction in $ep$ to nuclear shadowing for total and diffractive $e$A cross sections.
+The nuclear wave function squared is approximated by the product of one-nucleon densities, the $t$-dependence of the diffractive $\gamma^*$-nucleon amplitude is neglected compared to the nuclear form factor, and a real part in the amplitudes~\cite{Gribov:1968uy} and colour fluctuations for the inelastic intermediate nucleon states~\cite{Frankfurt:1994hf} are introduced.
+There are two models, named H and L, that correspond to different strengths of the colour fluctuations and result in larger and smaller probabilities for diffraction in nuclei with respect to that in proton, respectively.
+In Figs.~\ref{fig:ratio_Pb-e60} and \ref{fig:sigred_Pb7e60} we show results~\cite{Armesto:2019gxy} for both models.

-The pseudodata for the reduced cross sections are generated assuming 5\,\% systematic error and statistic errors calculated for the integrated luminosity of $2\,\mathrm{fb}^{-1}$.
-A selected subset of the simulated data is shown in Fig.~\ref{fig:sigred_Pb7e60}.
-The large kinematic coverage and small uncertainty (dominated by the assumed systematics) illustrated in this figure compared to Fig.~\ref{fig:sigred_ep_lhec} make it clear that an accurate extraction of nDPDFs in $^{208}$Pb in an extended kinematic region, similar to that shown in Figs.~\ref{fig:pdf_fits_lhec} and \ref{fig:pdf_7_50_xi}, will be possible.
+A subset of the simulated pseudodata for the reduced cross sections is shown in Fig.~\ref{fig:sigred_Pb7e60}~\cite{Armesto:2019gxy}.
+They are generated assuming 5\,\% systematic error and statistic errors calculated for an integrated luminosity of $2\,\mathrm{fb}^{-1}$.
+Compared to Fig.~\ref{fig:sigred_ep_lhec}, the comparably large kinematic coverage and small (systematics-dominated) uncertainty illustrated in Fig.~\ref{fig:sigred_Pb7e60} show clearly that an extraction of nDPDFs in $^{208}$Pb analogous to that shown in Figs.~\ref{fig:pdf_fits_lhec} and \ref{fig:pdf_7_50_xi} for the DPDFs, will be possible with similar accuracy in an extended kinematic region.